pgpxxx10/Resume_projects/Coins_price_prediction_LSTM/README.md

 * daily_perc_diff - percentage price difference between open and close price

 ## EDA Visualizations
-Apart of few tables showing collected and sorted price data.
 I created list of useful visualizations to understand price and volumes change in the past.
+I focus my investigation on volatility of prices and  correlations between coins.
+Full list of visualizations:
-Plot daily close price.
+1. Plot daily close price.
-Plot daily training volume.
+2. Plot daily training volume.
-Plot daily price volatility in percentage.
+3. Plot daily price volatility in percentage.
-Add moving average for 20, 50, 200 days and plot the with closing price.
+4. Add moving average for 20, 50, 200 days and plot the with closing price.
-The subplot of similarity between coins for price close.
+5. The subplot of similarity between coins for price close.

-Heatmap for coins correlation matrix for price close The subplot of similarity between coins for price volatility.
+6. Heatmap for coins correlation matrix for price close
+7. The subplot of similarity between coins for price volatility.
-Heatmap for coins correlation matrix for price volatility.
+8. Heatmap for coins correlation matrix for price volatility.
-Plot the full historical price for the chosen coin.
+9. Plot the full historical price for the chosen coin.
-Final model price prediction plot.
+10. Final model price prediction plot.
-Plot price prediction difference for last 80 days.
+11. Plot price prediction difference for last 80 days.

 ## Model Building
 * I collected full price history for the coin to predict it price.